 Recipe FAQs

 If you choose to cook a frozen turkey, it is very important that you defrost it totally before roasting it.
-The safest way of defrosting a turkey is to leave it in the fridge which might take for up to 4 days depending on the size of the bird.
+The safest way of defrosting a turkey is to leave it in the fridge which might take up to 4 days depending on the size of the bird.

 As a rough guide, allow about 24 hours for every 2 kg (4 ½ pounds) of turkey.